beach at fisherman's island state park

 Our recommendations for activities in Fisherman’s Island State Park include:

-• Hanging out on the Beach and Swimming.
 Lake Michigan is great for swimming.
 The water here can be chilly in the early summer, but by July it’s amazing and quite refreshing when you’ve been in the sun all day.
 You can pull over and enjoy the beach pretty much anywhere, but at the end of Lake Shore Drive (the main road into the park), there is a large parking area with easy access to the main beach.
 This beach is made of fine sand, whereas some of the beaches in the northern part of the road are mainly stone.
 The beach can be crowded on the weekends, but in general if you get here before 10 am, you’ll be able to find a parking spot and a great place to relax on the beach.
 Even when it’s busy, the beach is still incredible, and there is plenty of room to spread out.

-• Beachcombing.
 Walking along the beach and looking for stones is very popular.
 Two types of stones here are fairly common and both are sought out.
 The Petoskey Stone is Michigan’s state stone and is made of fossilized coral.
 The Charlevoix Stone is made of coral as well, but has a smaller exoskeleton in the coral.
 While you can find them on the beach, it does take patience!
 You can only remove 25 lbs. of stone (total) per year, and you may not remove rocks from federal lands (just state lands).
 We found the best places to beachcomb were pull-offs along Lake Shore Drive.

 Petosky Stone, photos courtesy of Normanac

-• Picnicking.
 We loved picnicking in the park, and you can find a ton of spots along Lake Shore Drive to pull over and have lunch.
 It’s likely that you’ll be on your own, and you can plan on having a beautiful view while you enjoy your food.

 fisherman's island trail map

-• If you are looking for a trail to take about a half-day, then hiking the Fisherman’s Island Nature Trail may be for you.
+If you are looking for a trail to take about a half-day, then hiking the Fisherman’s Island Nature Trail may be for you.
 This 5.9-mile (round-trip) hike travels from Bells Bay Road all the way to the beach at the end of Lake Shore Drive.
 Aside from the length, the trail is fairly easy as it only has about 275 feet of elevation gain.
 The hike goes through the woods as it parallels Lake Shore Drive before coming out at the beach.
 If you want the trail to be a bit shorter, you can pick it up at the North or South campground area as well.
 Beware that you may find poison ivy on this trail.
-The trailhead begins on Bells Bay Road, on the south side of the road about 500 feet before you get to Lake Shore Drive.

-what to see and do at fisherman's island state park
+driving along the road at fisherman's island state park

 WHAT IS THERE TO DO NEAR FISHERMAN’S ISLAND STATE PARK?